joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 console.log("Yoda");
 ```

-What do we think the output to screen will be now?
+`Question:` What do we think the output to screen will be now?

 <details>
   <summary>
     Solution
   </summary>

     Hello,